0xf10e/openvswitch-formula/README.rst

 ``openvswitch``
 ---------------

-Installs the packages for openvswitch and starts the associated services.
+Installs the packages for openvswitch and starts the associated services though not distribution aware yet (probably won't work on RHEL/CentOS/etc.)